-OM5 is previously known as wide band multimode fibre or WB MMF.
+OM5 fiber is previously known as wideband multimode fiber or WB MMF.

 The IEC/ISO standards bodies have recently agreed that WBMMF (Wide Band Multimode Fiber) is the nomenclature of OM5.
 This specifically relates to 50/125 laser-optimized multimode fiber or LOMFF that has been developed for use within the 850nm to 950nm range for either single or multi-wavelength transmission.